 House Fly (Musca domestica)

-Among them, the most common is the house fly.
-It is also the biggest disease vector.
 It carries more than 100 pathogens, including salmonella, typhoid, tuberculosis, anthrax, cholera and dysentery.
 House fly is an umbrella term for two different species of flies.
 Both share the same appearance.
 House flies are mostly grey and have a distinct dual stripe on their thorax.
 The only difference between them is the size—the Common house fly reaches 5mm up to 8 mm in length, while the lesser house fly can reach between 3mm and 6mm in length.

 Bluebottle Fly (Calliphora vomitoria)